Chart Color Schemes

 Morawa is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Morawa, as per the latest Census, consisted of 95.5% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 87.5% houses and 12.5% other dwellings.
-Home ownership in Morawa stood at 54.9%, with mortgaged dwellings at 21.6% and rented ones at 23.5%.
-The median monthly mortgage repayment was $800, below Non-Metro WA's average of $1,517.
-The median weekly rent figure in Morawa was $175, compared to Non-Metro WA's $250.
-Nationally, Morawa's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Morawa, as per the latest Census evaluation, 95.5% of dwellings were houses with the remaining 4.5% being semi-detached, apartments, or other types.
+This compares to Non-Metro WA's figures of 87.5% houses and 12.5% other dwellings.
+Home ownership in Morawa stood at 54.9%, with mortgaged dwellings accounting for 21.6% and rented ones making up 23.5%.
+The median monthly mortgage repayment was $800, lower than Non-Metro WA's average of $1,517.
+The median weekly rent in Morawa was recorded at $175, compared to Non-Metro WA's $250.
+Nationally, Morawa's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing